Banco Digio MCP

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-No parameters exist, so schema coverage is 100%.
-Baseline score 4 applies as the description does not need to add parameter info.
-The description adds no param semantics but is not required.
+No parameters exist in the input schema, so schema coverage is 100%.
+Baseline score of 4 is appropriate as the description does not need to add parameter details.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.